vuw-research-computing/raapoi-docs/docs/advanced/notebooks.md

 ## Starting and Working with a Jupyter Notebook

 Running Jupyter notebooks on Rāpoi is usually a two step processes.

-First you start the jupyter server on a compute node - either via an interactive session or an sbatch job.
+1. First you start the jupyter server on a compute node - either via an interactive session or an sbatch job.
-Then you connect to Rāpoi again via a new ssh session port forwarding the port selected by Jupter to your local machine for the web session.
+2. Then you connect to Rāpoi again via a new ssh session port forwarding the port selected by Jupter to your local machine for the web session.

+!!! tip
     There is a potentially simpler method at the end of this guide using firefox and tab containers.

 For general information on using Python, see the [Python users guide](../examples/Python_users_guide.md).